navazjm/azile/README.md

 # Azile

-> Note: This has only been tested on ARM based MacOS with Zsh.*
+> Note: This has only been tested on ARM based MacOS.*

 ## Table of Contents
 - [Quick Start](#quick-start)